‘Everything I do, it affects:’ Kids with type 1 diabetes testify before Senate panel

 The witnesses who testified said it’s critical for lawmakers to make sure the funding remains in place.

-“My dream and my family’s big hope is to cure type 1 diabetes,” Muayad said.
+“My dream and my family’s big hope is to cure type 1 diabetes,” said Muayad.

-“We want to grow up and be able to tell our children, we don’t want to have to worry about them getting diabetes,” Cataldo said.
+“We want to grow up and be able to tell our children, we don’t want to have to worry about them getting diabetes,” said Cataldo.
 “We want to be able to tell them in a past tense and say I had diabetes.”